I‘d argue that Clare Island lighthouse go toe-to-toe with the best hotels in Mayo. Genuinely.

 How much a night will set you back

-So, a night here certainly isn’t cheap, but the extras should soften the blow a little.
+So, a night a Clare Island Lighthouse certainly isn’t cheap, but the many extras included along with the very unique experience the accommodation offers will hopefully soften the blow a little.

 - Achill View, Sauna Suite, Tower House: €1,200 for 2 people sharing for 2 nights (prices may change)